mvolkmann/blog/src/flutter.md

 | `Get.to`   | goes to a new route, pushing it onto the stack                      | {% aTargetBlank "https://pub.dev/documentation/get/latest/get_navigation_src_extension_navigation/GetNavigation/to.html", "to" %}     |
 | `Get.off`  | pops current route and pushes new route                             | {% aTargetBlank "https://pub.dev/documentation/get/latest/get_navigation_src_extension_navigation/GetNavigation/to.html", "to" %}     |

-TODO: Add an example of using GetX route management?

 #### Utilities

 GetX provides many utility functions.